I want to share this metaphor of the prayer team as the staff in an operating room.

 In spiritual application on the prayer team, we enter prayer and allow Holy Spirit to station us.
 The “leader” last week may assist this week; it’s called mutual submission in BODY MINISTRY (the Body of Christ, that is).
 Once in our station we wait on the Lord until we all “tune in” and know our place for the prayer assignment.
 As stated, this takes time to move with precision but it becomes a joyous reality.
 Teams who practice regularly for this kind of service will not panic when they hear “code blue.”

-These days, prayer teams are rare as people want to brag on the “burden” they carry and does not want to agree with the team.
+These days, prayer teams are rare as people want to brag on the “burden” they carry and do not want to agree with the team.
 It’s unfortunate, as there is an even distribution of weight in the team dynamic.
 All need not be the single burden carrier because the team feels it.
 We know in part, so when we get to the prayer circle we put our puzzles pieces together and get the composite word from the Lord.

 Thank God for the teams I served with and how wonderfully the Lord taught us this lesson.
 So, prayer team leader, you are not “it” every week.
 That’s not the need.
 And prayer team member, Holy Spirit stations us as He will.
 Stay encouraged.
 Avoid the critical spirit of judgment and serve well…IN THE TEAM.